rachelfheaton/False_Attribution_Screenshots_salience-model/README.md

 # False_Attribution_Screenshots_salience-model
 This is a repository that archives screenshots taken from the version <a href="https://github.com/visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/activity"> history </a> of the Vision Lab at UIllinois GitHub repository https://github.com/visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735

-These screenshots document the inappropriate:
+Although this is open source software, these screenshots document the inappropriate:

 • removal of open source license files